“If children feel safe, they

 Purposeful Play Is Early Education

-At Sage Infant Care, we take a holistic approach to learning, where every given moment will touch on the five learning outcomes of the Early Years Learning Framework (EYLF), it is on These are as follows:
+At Sage Infant Care, we take a holistic approach to learning.
+Every given moment will touch on the five learning outcomes of the Early Years Learning Framework (EYLF), which can be summarised as follows:

 Outcome 1: Identity